FixedLocally/deebot/README.md

 # deebot
 This bot provides its implementation of the Big 2 (dee) card game.
-You may find this bot [here](https://t.me/jokebig2bot).
+You may find this bot [here](https://t.me/jokebig2bot).<br>

 ## Commands
-/stat - View your stats.<br>
+/stats - View your stats.<br>
-/help - Shows help.
+/help - Shows help.<br>
+/achv - Show achievements
 #### Group only commands
 /play - Starts a new game.<br>
 /startgame - Alias of /play<br>